StanleyRuben/Introduction-to-Github/README.md

 <details open>
 <p>Welcome to my <i>'Introduction of Github'</i>! 👋</p>
 <summary><h2>Welcome to Github!</h2></summary>
 <b>What is Github?</b><p>Github is a service, which was founded in 2008.
 It is based on Git which is a distributed version control system.
-It was always made by Linus Torvalds for the Linux kernel!</p>
+It was also made by Linus Torvalds for the Linux kernel!</p>
 <p>Although, now it is a pillar of the FOSS community.
 This is due to the easy of contributing and hosting open-source software on Github!
 The definition of 'Open-source' is: 'A project which has it's source code available to the public'.</p>
 📺 <a href="https://www.youtube.com/watch?v=w3jLJU7DT5E">What is Github?</a><br>
 <br>